Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Sarah: Well two words have already been translated.
 Here.

-General Shan: A book is like a magic garden carried in your pocket.
+General Shan (Sarah Lam): A book is like a magic garden carried in your pocket.
 Chinese proverb, Mr. Holmes.

 Watson: I'm not Sherlock Holmes.